 Censorship in Burma refers to government policies in controlling information on religious and ethnic subjects.

 Censored content in Iran includes information that relates to women’s rights, democracy or freedom of speech.

-- Social censorship is applied in Saudi Arabia, Sudan, China, Yemen, Oman, North Korea and Pakistan.
-Less repressive social censorship is also applied in following countries: Australia, Brazil, Argentina, Peru, Colombia, USA, Canada, Italy, Spain, Germany, UK, Norway and Sweden.
+- Social censorship is applied in Saudi Arabia, Sudan, China, Yemen, Oman, North Korea, and Pakistan.
+Less repressive social censorship is also applied in the following countries: Australia, Brazil, Argentina, Peru, Colombia, USA, Canada, Italy, Spain, Germany, UK, Norway, and Sweden.